Early postoperative review and cardiac rehabilitation

 Record updated in last year

-Plain English Summary
+Plain English summary of protocol

 Background and study aims

 In the UK, heart operations have steadily increased since 2010, and 36,166 heart operations were performed in 2016.
 Following cardiac surgery, patients currently attend their first outpatient review six weeks after hospital discharge, where recovery is assessed and fitness to commence cardiac rehabilitation (CR) is determined.
 CR is then started from eight weeks.
-In a survey we conducted in May/June 2017, 35 of the 42 UK cardiac centres responded, and confirmed this as current practice.
+In a survey we conducted in May/June 2017, 35 of the 42 UK cardiac centres responded and confirmed this as current practice.
 The long interval before postoperative review and CR extends the period of vulnerability and inactivity for patients, with patients often seeking medical attention for surgery-related complications during this period.
 In a prospective observational study, we found that 38.9% of patients sought further medical help during these 6 weeks, and 44.4% would like an earlier review.
-Our proposed randomised control trial (RCT) aims to determine if early CR leads to improved outcomes and is cost-effective compared to standard CR.
+Our proposed randomised controlled trial (RCT) aims to determine if early CR leads to improved outcomes and is cost-effective compared to standard CR.

 Who can participate?